What is ETL?

 - Loads data from different sources into the target database

 - Data warehouse automatically updates according to the changes in the data source

 - Verify data transformation, calculations and aggregation rules

 - Improves productivity

 ETL has a bright future as data is expanding exponentially, and hence job opportunities for ETL professionals are also increasing regularly.
 A person can have a great career as an ETL developer.
 Top MNC’s like Volkswagen, IBM, Deloitte and many more are working on ETL projects and therefore require ETL professionals on a large scale.

 How will this Technology help you in Career Growth?

 The average salary of an ETL developer is about $127,135 a year in the United States.
 Currently, the salary of an ETL developer ranges from $97,000 to $134,500.

-This has been a guide to What is ETL?.
-Here we discussed the Basic Concept, Needs, Scope, Required Skills and Advantages of ETL.
+This has been a guide to What is ETL?
+Here we discussed the basic concepts, needs, scope, required skills, and advantages of ETL respectively.
 You can also go through our other suggested articles to learn more –